quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 particular value was chosen.
 For example, the priority can be updated through signals received from client and/or server (e.g., in HTTP/3 HEADERS or PRIORITY_UPDATE frames) or it can be changed or overridden due to local policies.
-The The `trigger` and `reason` fields can be used to optionally capture such details.
+The `trigger` and `reason` fields can be used to optionally capture such details.

 ~~~ cddl